Ein420/dotfiles/README.md

 # dotfiles
 My Arch Linux configuration files of the various software I have used.

-This repo is mainly for my own backup purposes.
+This repo is mainly for my own backup purposes, but I made it public for people to look at or maybe give suggestions/help.

 Picom fork used --> https://github.com/pijulius/picom.git